 Zaim, Palestinian Territories:

-The Palestinians modelled their action on the wildcat outposts that Jewish settler activists have set up on Palestinian land to try to force the government's hand into authorising settlements.
+They modelled their action on the wildcat outposts set up by Jewish settler activists on Palestinian land in a bid to force the government's hand into authorising settlement activity.

 The international community regards all Jewish settlements on occupied Palestinian land as illegal.
-The Israeli government makes a distinction between those it has authorised and those it has not, though it sometimes approves the latter.
+The Israeli government makes a distinction between those which it has authorised and those which it has not, and sometimes clears the latter.